 For the cake:

-- Butter or spray a 10-inch (26cm.) bundt cake pan and dust with fine breadcrumbs or flower, shaking off excess.
+- Grease a 10-inch (26cm) bundt cake pan with soft shortening and dust with flour, shaking off excess.
+Reserve.

-- In a large bowl beat eggs with sugar until they begin to thicken, about 2 minutes.
+- In a large bowl beat 2 cups sugar with 3 eggs until they begin to thicken, about 2 minutes.

-- Add oil in a thin stream while beating on high until it’s all combined, about 2 minutes.
+- Add 1 cup oil in a thin stream while beating on high until it’s all combined, about 2 minutes.

-- Add extracts and sifted dry ingredients - flour, baking powder and salt - in 3 parts alternating with milk in 2 parts.
-You can sift the dry ingredients before or directly over the egg mixture.
+- Add the sifted dry ingredients: 3 cups all-purpose, 1 ½ teaspoons baking powder and ½ teaspoon salt in three parts alternating with 1 ½ cups whole milk in 2 parts.
+That means you begin and end with the flour mixture.
+You can sift the dry ingredients before or have them measured and sift them directly over the egg mixture.

-- Add the poppy seeds and mix everything well but do not over beat mixture at this point.
+- Add 2 tablespoons poppy seeds and mix everything well but do not over beat mixture at this point.

 - Pour into the prepared mold and bake for 50-60 minutes, until a toothpick inserted comes out clean.